mobileprint/android-print-sdk/README.md

 In order to use the SDK and run the PrintSDKSample app, you need the following SDK Platforms and Build-tools installed:

+* Android Studio
-* Android SDK Platform-tools 22
+* Android SDK Platform-tools Version "22"
-* Android SDK Build-tools 22
+* Android SDK Build-tools Version "22"
-* Android SDK Build-tools 21.1.2
+* Android SDK Build-tools Version "21.1.2"
+* Android Support Repository Version "16"
+* Android Support Library Version "22.2.1"
-* SDK Platform 22
+* SDK Platform "22"
-* SDK Platform 21
+* SDK Platform "21"

 The __DroidPrint__ library is not yet available publicly via maven or jcenter.
 Currently, to install the plugin, you need to download the source code and compile it into your application.